 Client Location: Derby, United Kingdom Industry: Fashion and Millinery (Ladies’ Hat Design) U.S. Business Location: Manhattan, New York Visa Type: E-2 Treaty Investor Visa

-The client operated a ladies’ hat design business in the United Kingdom and wanted to expand her brand into the U.S. market through a New York showroom.
+The client operates a ladies’ hat design business in Derby in the United Kingdom and wanted to expand her brand into the U.S. market by opening a showroom in New York.

 E-2 Investment Breakdown